Confused on where to start when choosing the perfect engagement ring?

 Diamonds don’t come cheap so if you need clarification on any aspect of your diamond, don’t be afraid to ask questions.
 A trusted and reputable expert will gladly talk you through your options in more detail and explain the differences between each gemstone.

-For more information, GIA have published an excellent article on Diamond Quality Factors
+For more information, the Gemological Institute of American (GIA) have published an excellent article on Diamond Quality Factors

 3. Choose a Metal